Rules for the Use of Boats at UW FHL

 On the Dock

-EVERYONE must wear lifejackets on the lower floats, and in all/any boats at all times.
+EVERYONE must wear lifejackets on the floating docks, and in all/any boats at all times.

 Children 12 and under much also be accompanied by a parent/guardian on the pier, floating docks, and boats at all times.